Senior Lecturer (Scholarship)

 Ken has also created a collaborative partnership between Aberdeen University and Zomba Theological College in Malawi where he delivers the MTh Ministry Studies course to ministers of the Central Church Africa Presbyterian, and helps supervise some of the staff from the College on Aberdeen's distance PhD programme.

-Revivals, Renewal and Church Growth
+Revivals, Renewal, Church Growth and Christian Ministry

-I also have a keen interest in the spiritual renewal of the church today and its expression in new and pioneering forms of ministry.
+I also have a keen curiosity in the spiritual renewal of the church today and its expression in new and pioneering forms of ministry.
 I supervise doctoral students who undertake research into new churches formed in Glasgow between 2000 and 2016, discipleship practices among missional churches in Texas, and the recovery of ancient practices among other neo-liturgical churches in America.

 Rev Dr Robert Laws, Scottish missionary and founder of the Livingstonia Mission in Malawi